 \rv{Finally, another challenge, maybe the main one, is that, even if we design a backtracking condition based on stochastic gradient estimates, the absence of a \textit{known} variance bound for the first-order stochastic oracle makes it difficult to control the stochastic error in the backtracking condition while simultaneously searching for a reasonable mini-batch sample size.
-This, in turn, necessitates dynamically estimating the variance via a suitable estimator, along with conducting reliable tests to assess the accuracy of that variance estimate itself.} \textbf{\textit{\mg{Our contributions:}}} For stochastic WCSC or WCMC minimax problems in the form of \eqref{eq:main-problem} is WCSC or WCMC, the algorithm \sgdab{} we propose in this paper achieves the best computational complexity for computing an $\epsilon$-stationary point (\mg{in the sense of Definition~\ref{def:eps-stationarity}}) among the existing methods that are agnostic to the global Lipschitz constant $L$ and to the weak convexity modulus\footnote{ \sa{The weak convexity modulus of $\cL$ is the smallest $m\geq 0$ such that $\mathcal{L}(\cdot,y) + \frac{m}{2}\|\cdot\|^2$ is convex over $\dom g$ for any $y\in \dom h$ fixed; hence, by definition, we have $m \leq L$.}} $m>0$.
-More precisely, our main contribution is to show that without knowing/using $L$ and $m$ values, \saa{for any given $\epsilon>0$, \sgdab{} can compute an $\epsilon$-stationary point of \eqref{eq:main-problem} with the following guarantees:} for deterministic WCSC and WCMC problems, \sgdab{} requires $\cO(L\kappa^2/\epsilon^2)$ and $\cO(L^3/\epsilon^4)$ gradient calls, respectively; furthermore, we also show that for any $p\in(0,1)$, \sgdab{} can generate an $\epsilon$-stationary point w.p. at least $1-p$ requiring $\cO(L\kappa^3\epsilon^{-4}\log(1/p))$ and $\sa{\tilde\cO}(L^4\epsilon^{-7}\log(1/p))$ stochastic gradient calls for stochastic WCSC and WCMC problems, respectively. \mg{To our knowledge,} these are the best (stochastic) gradient complexities among all the first-order methods that are \textit{agnostic} to $L$ and designed for WCSC and WCMC problems of the form in~\eqref{eq:main-problem} --see the comparison provided in Table~\ref{table_stoc} \rv{for the stochastic setting which is the main focus of our paper.
+This, in turn, necessitates dynamically estimating the variance via a suitable estimator, along with conducting reliable tests to assess the accuracy of that variance estimate itself.} \textbf{\textit{\mg{Our contributions:}}} For stochastic WCSC or WCMC minimax problems in the form of \eqref{eq:main-problem}, the algorithm \sgdab{} we propose in this paper achieves the best sample complexity for computing an $\epsilon$-stationary point (\mg{in the sense of Definition~\ref{def:eps-stationarity}}) among the existing methods that are agnostic to the global Lipschitz constant $L$, \rv{concavity modulus $\mu$ and to the variance bound $\sigma^2$ for the stochastic oracle.} More precisely, our main contribution is to show that without knowing/using $L,\mu$ and $\sigma^2$ values, \saa{for given $\epsilon>0$, \sgdab{} can compute an $\epsilon$-stationary point of \eqref{eq:main-problem} with the following guarantees:} for deterministic WCSC and WCMC problems, \sgdab{} requires $\cO(L\kappa^2/\epsilon^2)$ and $\cO(L^3/\epsilon^4)$ gradient calls, respectively; furthermore, we also show that for any $p\in(0,1)$, \sgdab{} can generate an $\epsilon$-stationary point w.p. at least $1-p$ requiring $\cO(L\kappa^3\epsilon^{-4}\log^2(1/p))$ and $\sa{\tilde\cO}(L^4\epsilon^{-7}\log^2(1/p))$ stochastic gradient calls for stochastic WCSC and WCMC problems, respectively. \mg{To our knowledge,} these are the best stochastic gradient complexities among all the first-order methods that are \rv{\textit{agnostic} to $L,\mu$ and $\sigma^2$,} and designed for WCSC and WCMC problems of the form in~\eqref{eq:main-problem} -- see the comparison provided in Table~\ref{table_stoc} \rv{for the stochastic setting which is the main focus of our paper.
 For brevity, our results for the deterministic gradient oracle setting are summarized in Table~\ref{table_deter} in Appendix \ref{sec-appendix-deterministic}, along with a discussion of existing results from the literature.}